laiquet/idtrackerai-enhanced/docs/source/good_videos/video_conditions.rst

 Duration
 ========

-The maximum duration of the videos for which idtracker.ai works will only depend on the RAM and disk memory available.
+The maximum duration of the videos for which idtracker.ai works will only depend on the RAM and disk storage available.
 The longer the videos, the more information idtracker.ai will have to learn and to identify meaning better results.
 On the other side, short videos can be tracked as far as the algorithm can gather enough images to train the identification network. idtracker.ai tracks 20 second videos of 8 zebrafish at 32 fps with no problem.

 Video format
 ============